zuhailkhan/hms-next/README.md

 #repo created
-HMS project migration from MEN(MySQL, Express and Node) stack to Typescript MERN(Mongo, Express, React and Node) stack New UI and also ionic native app in scope
+#HMS project migration from MEN(MySQL, Express and Node) stack to Typescript MERN(Mongo, Express, React and Node) stack new UI and also ionic native app in scope